-If you want to modify an existing .srt or YouTube video transcript, follow these steps.
+If you want to edit an existing .srt video transcript, follow these steps.

 In Studio, open the video component for the video.